 Supplementary feeding can’t provide all the natural proteins and vitamins that adult and young birds need, so it’s important to create and manage your garden to provide a source of natural foods as well, through well-managed lawns, shrubs and flowerbeds.
 See our Grow Your Own Bird Feed article for a list of plants we suggest to attract a range of garden birds.

-Visit our online shop and take advantage of bird care products in our Early Bird Sale today.
+Visit our online shop and take advantage of bird feed in our Early Bird Sale today.

-To see our extensive range of bird care products please click here.
+To see our extensive range of bird care products online please click here.